jgalang0923/jgalang0923/README.md

 ### ☁️ Cloud Whisperer By Day, DOTA Slayer By Night

-I'm a multi-hat-wearing tech nerd who builds in the cloud, administers servers, builds web apps, and even crafts BI reports like a sorcerer with a mouse.
-I like long walks through terminal logs, and I once fixed a bug just by looking at it funny (okay, that last part’s a lie — maybe).
+I'm an entire IT department (maybe) who administers in the Cloud, servers, builds web apps, and even crafts BI reports like a sorcerer with a mouse.
+I like long walks through terminal logs, and I once fixed a problem I just by looking at it funny (okay, that last part’s a lie — i dunno hehe).

 ---